Armenia: Economy

 Like other newly independent states of the former Soviet Union, Armenia's economy suffers from the breakdown of former Soviet trading patterns.
 Soviet investment in and support of Armenian industry has virtually disappeared, so that few major enterprises are still able to function.
 In addition, the effects of the 1988 Spitak earthquake, which killed more than 25,000 people and made 500,000 homeless, are still being felt.
 The conflict with Azerbaijan over Nagorno-Karabakh has not been resolved.
-Shutdown of the nuclear power plant in 1989 lead to the Armenian energy crisis of 1990s.
+Shutdown of the nuclear power plant in 1989 led to the Armenian energy crisis of 1990s.
 The GDP fell nearly 60% between 1989 and 1993, but then resumed robust growth after the power plant was reopened in 1995.
 The national currency, the dram, suffered hyperinflation for the first years after its introduction in 1993.

 Nevertheless, the government was able to make wide-ranging economic reforms that paid off in dramatically lower inflation and steady growth.
 The 1994 ceasefire in the Nagorno-Karabakh conflict has also helped the economy.
 Armenia has had strong economic growth since 1995, building on the turnaround that began the previous year, and inflation has been negligible for the past several years.
 New sectors, such as precious-stone processing and jewelry making, information and communication technology and tourism are beginning to supplement more traditional sectors of the economy, such as agriculture.

 This steady economic progress has earned Armenia increasing support from international institutions.
 The International Monetary Fund (IMF), World Bank, European Bank for Reconstruction and Development (EBRD), and other international financial institutions (IFIs) and foreign countries are extending considerable grants and loans.
 Loans to Armenia since 1993 exceed $1.1 billion.
 These loans are targeted at reducing the budget deficit and stabilising the currency; developing private businesses; energy; agriculture; food processing; transportation; the health and education sectors; and ongoing rehabilitation in the earthquake zone.
-The government joined the World Trade Organization on 5 February 2003.
+The government joined the WTO on 5 February 2003.
 But one of the main sources of foreign direct investments remains the Armenian diaspora, which finances major parts of the reconstruction of infrastructure and other public projects.
 Being a growing democratic state, Armenia also hopes to get more financial aid from the Western World.

-A liberal foreign investment law was approved in June 1994, and a law on privatization was adopted in 1997, as well as a program of state property privatization.
+A liberal foreign investment law was approved in June 1994, and a law on privatisation was adopted in 1997, as well as a programme of state property privatisation.
 Continued progress will depend on the ability of the government to strengthen its macroeconomic management, including increasing revenue collection, improving the investment climate, and making strides against corruption.
 However, unemployment, which was 18.5% in 2015, still remains a major problem due to the influx of thousands of refugees from the Karabakh conflict.

 In 2017, the economy grew by 7.5% due to rising copper prices.

 In 2022, Armenia's GDP stood at $39.4 billion, and enjoyed an economic freedom index of 65.3, according to Heritage Organisation.